 Give the instructor a heads-up

-It’s common for instructors to move around during a yoga class and make adjustments to a person’s pose.
+It’s common for instructors to move around during a yoga class and adjust a person’s pose.

-As to the method of yoga, Miller prefers Iyengar because it focuses on alignment and postural awareness strengthening, as well as flexibility.
+Miller prefers Iyengar yoga because it focuses on alignment and postural awareness strengthening, as well as flexibility.

-“It is a therapeutic approach, and also, mind-consciousness is key to this system (meditation in action) where you stay in the pose long enough to adjust for your scoliosis,” she adds.
+“It’s a therapeutic approach, and also, mind-consciousness is key to this system (meditation in action) where you stay in the pose long enough to adjust for your scoliosis,” she added.

 Yoga poses that Miller recommends for scoliosis include: